In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 Use, Cause, Permit

-This is relevant to both ADI’s and supervising drivers with regards to ‘off road use’.
+Use, cause, permit is particularly relevant to both ADI’s and supervising drivers with regards to ‘off road use’.

 In 2000 the Road Traffic Act was amended to require insurance in a ‘Public Place’.
-(It was also amended to require accidents in a public place be reported, as there’d be no point if you didn’t have to report the accident and could just drive off)
+(It was also amended to require accidents in a public place be reported, as there’d be no point in requiring insurance if you didn’t have to report the accident and could just drive off)

-ADI’s can actually have off-road insurance (other people might be able to as well, I’ve never checked), in fact my policy automatically covers anyone from the age of 14 off road.
+ADI’s can have off-road insurance (other people might be able to as well, I’ve never checked), in fact my policy and many others automatically cover anyone from the age of 14 off road.

 Also note – The driver doesn’t need a license off road –